Laura S. Boylan

-Laura S. Boylan is a neurologist in New York City.
-She is currently an adjunct professor of neurology at the New York University School of Medicine, an attending at Bellevue Hospital New York City Health + Hospitals and consulting neurologist at the New York State Psychiatric Institute.
+Laura S. Boylan is a distinguished neurologist in New York City.
+She served as an adjunct professor of neurology at the New York University School of Medicine, an attending at Bellevue Hospital New York City Health + Hospitals and consulting neurologist at the New York State Psychiatric Institute.

 Education

 Laura Boylan graduated and received a Bachelor of Arts from Barnard College and her medical degree from Columbia University College of Physicians and Surgeons.
 She completed an internship at St Vincent's Hospital and finished her residency in neurology at the Neurological Institute at Columbia-Presbyterian Medical Center in New York City.
 Her passion to study neurology evolved from a desire to cure her family disease.

 Research and career

 Boylan began her research career at a job in the HIV Center for Clinical and Behavioral Research at the New York State Psychiatric Institute.
 Her advisor inspired her to go back to medical school.
-She then went on to complete research in the psychiatric manifestation of neurologic disease, a focus of her current research.
+She then went on to complete early research in neuromodulation and the psychiatric manifestation of neurologic disease, a focus of her current research.
 She has contributed to the scientific literature and published and spoken extensively for the general public on medicine, health care policy and reform.
 Boylan started Locum Tenens work after leaving full-time academe at NYU; this work took her to smaller cities and rural areas in the US.
 Boylan worked for years as a neurohospitalist in Duluth, Minnesota.
 Boylan has also taught as an honorary assistant professor in formal didactics and clinical rounds in hospitals in Addis Ababa and Gondar in Ethiopia.